 - Drugstore online has a large selection of unique snacks that are healthier than the standard potato chips or chocolate chip cookies.

-- Make sure you introduce your child to a wide variety of vegetables, fruits, whole grains, and proteins.
+- Make sure you introduce your child to a wide variety of meats, vegetables, fruits, and whole grains.

 - People develop their lifelong eating habits from a young age, so implementing a balanced diet now will also serve your child in the future.